 In our small yet richly varied community, generosity and respect guide how we treat each other.
 We enjoy being together; students cluster in lobbies, nooks, and corners all over the building to talk before school and between classes.
 During daily “recess,” the entire school gathers for a mid-morning snack, announcements, and even an occasional skit.
 We carve out time to connect as we celebrate recent performances, sports victories, and birthdays.

 Many students get to school early.
 They’ve come on foot, or via bicycle, train, bus, subway, or car, and are eager to get started with their day.
 They sit on the floor in a cozy alcove in the lobby, or migrate to the library, a classroom, or a studio.
 Some find teachers and talk before class.

 At the end of the day the scene replays itself.
 Students stay to do homework, hold a club meeting, play in Jazz Ensemble.
 Some will go grab a snack in the neighborhood and come back for a play rehearsal.
 They seem reluctant to leave school.
 On other days, students scatter to sports venues for games and practices.

-The atmosphere is casual and welcoming.
+The atmosphere is casual and welcoming, animated by a spirit of playfulness.
 Commonwealth students create their own culture, and it’s a very generous one.
 They accept each other, quirks and all.
 The chess enthusiast and the soccer captain have equal status.
 Students feel safe to be themselves here, at home in this small community that values diligent work, joyous play, and friendship.

 I felt like when I came here on my first visit day, I was introduced right into a mix of friends and people coming from different places.
 They invited me right into their community.
 Throughout my experience here as a freshman, I felt like Commonwealth has not let me down in any way.
 I have new friends.
 I've learned to take opportunities and try new things, and attempt challenges I would never have dreamed of doing.